awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-buildspec.md

-# Create a Report Group \(Buildspec\)<a name="test-report-group-create-buildspec"></a>
+# Create a report group \(buildspec\)<a name="test-report-group-create-buildspec"></a>

 |  |
 | --- |
 | The test reporting feature is in preview release for CodeBuild and is subject to change\. |

 A report group created using the buildspec does not export raw test result files\.
 You can view your report group and specify export settings\.
-For more information, see [Update a Report Group](report-group-export-settings.md)\.
+For more information, see [Update a report group](report-group-export-settings.md)\.

 **To create a report group using a buildspec file**